Wood Burners (Fireplaces)

 You must get a building consent before installing any fireplace.
 This helps to ensure the fireplace meets all safety standards.

-If you are planning to install a new residential solid fuel fire, you need to use a Solid Fuel Heater Building Consent application form.
+If you are planning to install a new residential solid fuel fire, you need to use the online Solid Fuel Heater Building Consent application form.

 The application requires the following documentation: